 God is:

-• Faithful
+- Faithful

-• Loving
+- Loving

-• Sovereign
+- Sovereign

-5. Replace Fearful Thoughts with Truth
+5. Replace Fearful Thoughts With Truth

-Fear grows where truth is absent.
+Fear grows where truth is ignored.

 When fear says:

-• “You’re not ready,” declare: “God equips those He calls.”
+“God equips those He calls.”

 Discernment Guide: Is This God or Fear?

-• Does this instruction align with Scripture?
+- Does this instruction align with God’s Word?

-• Does it produce humility, not pride?
+- Does it produce humility rather than pride?

-• Does it require dependence on God?
+- Does it require dependence on God?

-• Does it challenge my comfort zone?
+- Does it stretch my comfort zone?

 A Simple Obedience Action Plan

-Use this practical guide:
+Use this practical process:

-• Write down what you believe God is asking you to do
+- Write down what you believe God is asking you to do.

-• Identify the fear attached to it
+- Identify the fear connected to it.

-• Pray honestly about that fear
+- Pray honestly about that fear.

-• Thank God in advance for the outcome
+- Thank God in advance for the outcome.

 Momentum often follows movement.